 Yoot is an online ticket office run by CROUS exclusively for students under 31 years of age, enabling you to access a wide variety of cultural events at exceptional prices.
+Sign up online at www.yoot.fr for only €9.

-Buy tickets for shows, concerts and festivals at between 5€ and 10€, or even cinema tickets for €3.90!
+Buy tickets for shows, concerts and festivals at between €5 and €10, or even cinema tickets for €3.90!